m4xiJo/quantum/README.md

 The theme was developed using SASS/SCSS, which you can customize and recompile, with tools like e.g. [Koala](http://koala-app.com/), in order to modify the colors.

 ___
-## Contributing
+## Contribution & Collaboration
+To contribute to this project, you may propose features or report bugs by heading over to [issues](/issues) page and submitting the respective feedback.

-Join us on our [Discord](https://discord.me/redmine) server if you would also like to contribute, as we use it for communication.
+If you wish to become a collaborator, please join us on our [Discord](https://discord.me/redmine) server, as we use it for communication.

 ___
 ## Credits